ibnlanre/portal/README.md

 ### React Integration

 `@ibnlanre/portal` has first-class support for [React][react] applications.
 When a store is created, it creates a [React hook][react-hook], `$use`, that allows you to manage the store's state within functional components.
-Just like the `useState` hook in [React][react], the `$use` hook returns an array with two elements: the state value and a dispatch function to update the state.
+Just like the `useState` hook in [React][react], the `$use` hook returns an array with two elements: the **state value** and a **dispatch function** to update the state.

 The benefit of using the `$use` hook over `$get` and `$set` is that it automatically subscribes to state changes and updates the component when the state changes.
+This allows you to manage the state within the component, without having to manually subscribe to state changes.
+Additionally, the `$use` hook automatically unsubscribes from the store when the component is unmounted.

 ```typescript
 import type { ChangeEvent } from "react";